John Dalton Jr.: 5 Fast Facts You Need to Know

 3. Dalton Fatally Shot His Wife in 1998 While His Daughters Were in a Nearby Room & Then Fled to Nashville

-Dalton fatally shot his wife, Shannon, in 1998 while his three young daughters were in a nearby room, according to archived reports in the Omaha World-Herald.
+Dalton, then 26, fatally shot his wife, Shannon, in 1998 while his three young daughters were in a nearby room, according to archived reports in the Omaha World-Herald.
 His children were 6, 5, and 3 at the time of the shooting, which occurred on September 7, 1998, inside a home on Ruggles Street in Omaha.

 He fled from the shooting in his wife’s car to Nashville, Tennessee, where he was taken into custody days later after a traffic stop.
-His wife’s body was found on the floor of the living room of their home.
+His wife’s body was found on the floor of the living room of their home by Dalton’s cousin.
+Police later found she had been shot in the head John Dalton told his cousin, “she said she was going to leave me,” before fleeing, according to court documents obtained by Heavy.

+Investigators found that Dalton was “very possessive, very jealous of her, accusing her of having an affair constantly, calling her from work and checking the snow to see if anybody had been around the house.”

 Shannon Dalton’s mother told the World-Herald that her granddaughters saw John Dalton with a gun and heard the shots, but didn’t witness the actual shooting.
 The children were living with their paternal grandmother after the shooting, according to the newspaper.
 The prosecutor said the plea agreement, which spared Dalton a potential life sentence for murder, was made in order to spare the children from having to testify.